jgillick/python-cybergear/README.md

 ### Read parameter values

-To read a parameter, you have to request it from the motor.
-The driver will handle reading the response and assigning it to it's internal parameter value dict.
+To read a parameter, you have to request it from the motor and wait for it to come back.
+Then you can read it from the parameters dict.

 ```python
 motor.request_parameter("loc_ref")